How does a coin appraisal work, what kind of appraisal do I need, and what happens if I decide to sell?

 - Auction

-- Or holding certain items
+- Keeping certain items

 In many cases, we make offers on the spot.
-We also help determine whether items are worth sending for third-party grading before making that decision.

 A Simple Reality About Selling